wwwwwwzh/Notes/Math.md

 > Dot product of two vectors x and y is often written as x^Ty where it is actually this: (1) x^T is a matrix representing the linear map ⍺ such that ⍺(x)=<x,x>; y is a matrix representing a vector from the same vector space as x; the mapping ⍺ transforms y to a scalar and by definition of covector ⍺(y)=<x,y>.
 (2) x^T is actually not a vector transpose, but the transpose of a matrix representing the vector x; y is a matrix representing a vector; by definition of matrix multiplication, the product is a scalar representing the dot product of the two underlying vectors.

+### Metric space
+- a metric space is a set together with a notion of distance between its elements, usually called points.
+The distance is measured by a function called a metric or distance function.
+- The most familiar example of a metric space is 3-dimensional Euclidean space with its usual notion of distance.

 ### [Affine Space](https://en.wikipedia.org/wiki/Affine_space)
 <img width="1073" alt="Screen Shot 2022-12-28 at 10 03 57 AM" src="https://user-images.githubusercontent.com/36484215/209847134-ee2e37ee-3611-4855-8576-602114afc5dd.png">

 ### Euclidean Space
 https://en.wikipedia.org/wiki/Euclidean_space#Motivation_of_the_modern_definition

+### Topological space
+- A topological space is a set whose elements are called points, along with an additional structure called a topology, which can be defined as a set of neighbourhoods for each point that satisfy some axioms formalizing the concept of closeness.
+- Open sets: 1) In a metric space (a set along with a distance defined between any two points), an open set is a set that, along with every point P, contains all points that are sufficiently near to P (that is, all points whose distance to P is less than some value depending on P).
+2) More generally, an open set is a member of a given collection of subsets of a given set

+### Manifold
+- a manifold is a topological space that locally resembles Euclidean space near each point.
+More precisely, an n-dimensional manifold, or n-manifold for short, is a topological space with the property that each point has a neighborhood that is homeomorphic to an open subset of n-dimensional Euclidean space.

+A function f: X to Y between two topological spaces is a homeomorphism if it has the following properties:
+- f is a bijection (one-to-one and onto),
+- f is continuous,
+- the inverse function f^-1 is continuous (f is an open mapping).

 -------------------------------------------------------------------------------------------------------------------------------